The following article is an excerpt from "A Book of Bible Study"

 Just as God controls the thoughts and intents of even the rulers of the earth, so also in the lives His elect, those to whom He has decided to show mercy by calling them to faith in His Son Jesus Christ, we see God prevailing against their own wills to bring them to faith in Christ, making them willing to do His will.

-The Apostle Paul, who was known as Saul before his conversion, was given an understanding of the sovereignty of God in the salvation of men through the working of God in his own life.
+The Apostle Paul, who was known as Saul of Tarsus before his conversion, was given an understanding of the sovereignty of God in the salvation of men through the working of God in his own life.
 Saul’s conversion on the Damascus Road stands as an example of God prevailing against man’s will, according to His own sovereign will and decision.

 The account of Saul’s conversion is recorded in Acts 9, Acts 22, and again in Acts 26.
 By studying these passages, we can see that Saul was clearly unregenerate and hostile toward the Gospel message.
 He was actively threatening the Lord’s disciples and endeavoring to imprison them for their faith, right up until the moment in time when a light from Heaven flashed around him, and he was confronted by Jesus Christ Himself.
 We read in Acts 9: “and he fell to the ground and heard a voice saying to him, “Saul, Saul, why are you persecuting Me?”
 And he said, “Who are You, Lord?”
 And He said, “I am Jesus whom you are persecuting.”
 (Acts 9:4-5)